ktalexan/OCSWITRS/scripts/rScripts/README.md

 This script analyzes the crashes data using various statistical methods.
 It uses the `analyzeCrashesData()` function to perform the analysis and generate results.
 The analysis results are then saved to disk for further review.

+1. #### Preliminaries (Crashes Data Analysis)

+    1.1. ***Environmental Setup***: Clears the environment and sets up new script execution.

+    1.2. ***Import Libraries***: Loads the necessary libraries for the script.

+    1.3. ***Load Project Functions***: Loads the project functions created in the `createProjectFunctions.R` script.

+    1.4. ***Load Metadata and Directories***: Loads the project metadata and directories from the `projectMetadata()` and `projectDirectories()` functions.

+    1.5. ***Set the working directory***: Sets the working directory to the `rDataPath` folder.

+    1.6. ***Load Data Frames***: Loads the OCSWIRTRS data from the RData files: collisions, collisions.agp, crashes, crashes.agp, parties, parties.agp, victims, victims.agp, cities, cities.agp, roads, roads.agp, boundaries, boundaries.agp.
+Load the time series RData files: tsYear, tsQuarter, tsMonth, tsWee, tsDay.
+Also load `cb` codebook data.

+2. #### Data Analysis

+    2.1. ***Table 1 - Collision Severity Stats***: Generates a table with the collision severity statistics.
+It contains key statistics of the collision severity variable, specifically, collision serverity ordinal classification and OCSWITRS dataset counts.
+It uses the gtsummary method, and outputs the results to a RData file in a LaTeX format for Overleaf integration.

+    2.2. ***Table 2 - Ranked Collision Severity Stats***: Generates a table with the ranked collision severity statistics.
+It contains key classification and statistics of the collision severity rank variable.
+Specifically ranked collision severity ordinal classification, related parameters and OCSWITRS dataset counts.
+It uses the gtsummary method, and outputs the results to a RData file in a LaTeX format for Overleaf integration.

+    2.3. ***Figure 1 - Histogram - Victim Count***: Generates a histogram of the victim count variable.
+It creates a histogram plot of the number of victims in crash incidents.
+Specifically, the top-10 victim frequency counts of the number of victims in collision accidents.
+It uses the ggplot2 frequency plot, and outputs the results to a png file format.

+    2.4. ***Figure 2 - Bar Chart - Type of Collision***: Generates a bar chart of the type of collision types.
+It creates a bar graph of the number of collisions by type of collision.
+Specifically, number of collisions by collision type.
+It uses the ggplot2 distribution plot, and outputs the results to a png file format.

+    2.5. ***Figure 3 - Bar Chart - Fatal Accidents***: Generates a bar chart of the fatal accidents.
+It creates a cumulative bar chart of the number of fatal collisions by type.
+Specifically, number of fatal collisions by type of fatality.
+It uses the ggplot2 distribution plot, and outputs the results to a png file format.

+    2.6. ***Tables 3-4 - Monthly Collisions Stats***: Generates tables with the monthly collisions statistics.
+It contains (a) key accident statistics for the summary variables in the OCSWITRS datasets (Table 3).
+Specifically, summary total values for monthly time series of traffic accidents in Orange County (2013-2024); (b) key statistics for the average and median variable values in the OCSWITRS datasets (Table 4).
+Specifically, average and median values for montly time series of traffic accidents in Orange County (2013-2024).
+Both tables use the sta.desc method, and outputs the results to a RData file in a LaTeX format for Overleaf integration.

+    2.7. ***Table 5 - Collision Incidents by Year***: Generates a table with the collision incidents by year statistics.
+It contains key statistics for the collision incidents by year in the OCSWITRS datasets.
+Specifically, collision incidents categorization by year in the OCSWITRS datasets.
+It uses the collap method, and outputs the results to a RData file in a LaTeX format for Overleaf integration.

+3. #### Saving the Data and Graphics

+    Saves the data frames (collisions, crashes, parties, victims, cities, roads), the time-series variables, and the graph data variables to disk in the `rData` folder.
+The function also saves the codebook and project functions

 </details>

 ## :six: Time Series Data Analysis Script (Part 4)